pandu-supriyono/pandu-supriyono/README.md

 # Hello, world 👋

 My name is Pandu Supriyono.
-I'm a web developer and raised in The Hague, the Netherlands but now left my hometown to live in Utrecht.
+I'm a web developer born and bred in The Hague, the Netherlands but now left my hometown to live in Utrecht.
 I am particularly interested in developing critical insights with regards to digital technology and its role in society.
 Given this, I do my best to contribute to a fair, inclusive and positive World Wide Web in the code